 Visiting Hosios Loukas

-With its sumptuous golden mosaics and its rich marble pavements, the monastery of Hosios Loukas does look a little like Saint Mark’s Basilica in Venice or Hagia Sophia in Istanbul… only much smaller!
+With its sumptuous gold-backed mosaics and rich marble pavements, the Monastery of Hosios Loukas has a touch of the grandeur of St. Mark’s Basilica in Venice or Hagia Sophia in Istanbul… albeit on a much smaller scale, of course!

 Before entering the monastery, take a minute to linger outside and enjoy the spectacular scenery!